Discursive Voter Models on the Supercritical Scale-Free Network: Introduction

 In the ultrasmall case, we need to bound the mixing time (with the standard definition total variation threshold $\nicefrac{1}{e}$, see \eqref{eq_mixing_def} for the precise definition) and so need large enough $\beta$ to have room for the mixing construction in the proof of Theorem \ref{theorem_erw_mixing}.
 This loose mixing bound gives the polylogarithmic correction accuracy sufficient for Theorem \ref{theorem_disc_cons_ultrasmall}.

 \begin{restatable}{theorem}{erwmixing} Given $\beta \geq 3$, the SNR network of Definition \ref{def_SNR} has VSRW mixing time

 \end{restatable}

 Note that this theorem applies to the full range of power laws $\gamma \in [0,1)$.
-There are many existing mixing results for scale-free networks which are configuration models (e.g. \cite{zbMATH06093928} who impose a minimum degree of $3$), but the rank one SNR in the ultrasmall regime is not a configuration model -- in particular, it has edges which are present with probability $1$.
+There are many existing mixing results for scale-free networks which are configuration models (e.g. \cite{zbMATH06093928} who impose a minimum degree of $3$), but the rank one SNR in the ultrasmall regime is not a configuration model.

 To obtain this mixing bound, we use that $\beta>1$ to find an Erd\H{o}s-R\'enyi giant component as a subgraph of the giant component of $G_N$.
 This is known to be fast mixing, and so by growing it to a spanning subgraph of the complete giant by attaching trees of maximal size $O^{\log N}_{\mathbb{P}}\left( 1 \right)$ we produce a structure which can also be seen to also have fast mixing.
 Once we obtain a fast-mixing spanning subgraph, the symmetric generator is used in applying \cite[Corollary 3.28]{aldous-fill-2014} to argue that completing internal edges of this subgraph can only further accelerate mixing and so we obtain a mixing bound on the \emph{induced} subgraph which is simply the complete giant component.